 Rosa thinks a lot like me.
 She respects tradition, and loves to celebrate the bounty and flavours of regional food.
 She doesn’t like tricking things up, just nurturing the fresh and natural flavours and celebrating seasonality.

 She has just left for a month in Italy, eating and seeking further inspiration and ideas for her restaurant.
-Before she left she came up to the vineyard and together we walked around and looked at the fruit we have growing in the orchard, the wild fennel along the creek, the quince and promegranate trees, the poultry yard, the vegetable garden.
-We settled on a place to put the long table (and a wet weather contingency!) and what food and wine to feature.
+Before she left she came up to the vineyard and together we walked around and looked at the fruit we have growing in the orchard, the wild fennel along the creek, the quince and pomegranate trees, the poultry yard, the vegetable garden.
+We settled on a place to put the long table and what food and wine to feature.